nopparujrit/secure_novel/server/README.md

-# Novel Reader Backend Server
+# Secure Novel Backend Server

 This is the backend server for the Secure Novel Reader application.
 It connects to MongoDB to fetch novel data.